PauliusMacernis/certification/README.md

 # Step-by-step
 There are many certification programs available.
 Most likely, too many.
 However, I do my best to come up with the simple and efficient as possible step-by-step guide I would follow myself in order to get better in IT field day after day.
 In my point of view, certification programs encourage discipline on personal growth, give a confident order of topics to learn, direct to a new social environment to participate in, trick with new practical situations-challanges you may be already educated enough to deal with, help gaining more value out of situations, help with profit and so on.
-It is up to you to skip some steps from the mentioned bellow or follow along.
-However, I do think that jumping too much in front makes the process of learning a bit more difficult, sometimes results to knowledge gaps as well.
+It is up to you to skip some steps from the mentioned bellow, or follow along.
+Either way, I do think that jumping too much in front makes the process of learning a bit more difficult, probably not that enjoyable as it may be, and sometimes even results to knowledge gaps as well.
+So my suggestion is - just follow allong as much as you can ;)

 ## Junior Software Engineer (P1)
 |  |  |